DiptikaD/Serverless-To-Do/README.md

 **Future Implementations**
 - Reset task completion to false after the day is complete
+- Move the application to a Lambda
 - Create a front-end display to smoothly interact with the API

-This project is to better my understanding of how to connect to Amazon Web Services via DynamoDB.
+This project is to better my understanding of cloud computing and how to connect to Amazon Web Services via DynamoDB.